jacopodl/HacknDroid/README.md

 # HacknDroid
 The script is used for the automation of some MAPT activities and the interaction with the mobile Android device.
 The script was created to solve many problems:
-- the command `adb root` is not enabled after device rooting on many mobile devices;
+- the command `adb root` is not enabled after device rooting on many production mobile devices;
 - the files need to be shared before on the external SD Card and then on the device;
 - the retrieving of the application data (APKs, Shared preferences, Stored data) needs to be found and retrieved with several commands;
 - the unpacking process of the application APK need a merge phase for application with multiple APKs in `/data/app/{app_id}_{base64_unique_id}` for efficency purpouses